indexzero/node-asana-api/README.md

-# node-asana-api
+# asana-api

-A node.js client implementation for Asana API.
+A Node.js client implementation for Asana API.

 ## Usage